livekit/components-js/README.md

 </h1>

 <p>
-  <a href="https://docs.livekit.io/"><strong>LiveKit Docs »</strong></a>
-  ·
+  <a href="#get-started"><strong>Get started</strong></a>
+  •
+  <a href="https://docs.livekit.io/">LiveKit Docs</a>
+  •
   <a href="https://livekit.io/cloud">LiveKit Cloud</a>
-  ·
+  •
   <a href="https://blog.livekit.io/">Blog</a>
 </p>

 <br>

-Create your [LiveKit](https://livekit.io) WebRTC experience without worrying about state.

-> **Disclaimer** This is project is in active development and open sourced as a developer preview.
+> **Disclaimer —** This is project is in active development and open sourced as a developer preview.
 While APIs are unlikely to drastically change from here onwards, there's still the chance that some things might need tweaking after an update.
 We appreciate feedback from the community and are planning to incorporate your feedback to get to a stable version as soon as possible!

 ![LiveKit Components Preview](./.github/assets/components-preview-grid.png)

 ## About LiveKit Components

+Create your [LiveKit](https://livekit.io) WebRTC experience without worrying about state.
 LiveKit Components give you a declarative way to build your real-time LiveKit audio/video frontend with React.

 Every use case is different and apps in the real world are individual and unique.
 We don't pretend to have the perfect solution that fits all use cases.
 Instead, we've taken an approach where we give you reasonable defaults, without taking away full control over each component if you want it.